James Francis Cooke

-James Francis Cooke (November 14, 1875, Bay City, Michigan – March 3, 1960, Bala Cynwyd, Pennsylvania) spent his life involved with music.
+James Francis Cooke (November 14, 1875, Bay City, Michigan – March 3, 1960, Bala Cynwyd, Pennsylvania) was an American music educator.
 He was a pianist, composer, playwright, journalist, author (including novels and of books on musical history and theory), a president of Theodore Presser music publishers from 1925 to 1936, and editor of The Etude music magazine from 1907 to 1950, or 1913 to 1956.
 He taught piano for more than twenty years in New York, led choral clubs and taught voice.
 He also gave music-topic lectures.

-His work was in the field of music education, and he was the president of the Philadelphia Music Teacher's Association for seven years.
+He was the president of the Philadelphia Music Teacher's Association for seven years.
 He was president of the Presser Foundation for 38 years.
 He was also a member of the American Society of Composers, Authors and Publishers, the Union League and the Sons of the American Revolution.